Gumi-presentation-by-Dzh/Gumi-presentation-by-Dzh.github.io/README.md

-# My Websit
+# My Blog
-This is [My Websit](http://Gumi-presentation-by-Dzh.github.io/), which is built on Github and the [Jekyll theme](https://github.com/Gaohaoyang/gaohaoyang.github.io).
+This is [my blog](http://pfzuo.github.io/), which is built on Github and the [Jekyll theme](https://github.com/Gaohaoyang/gaohaoyang.github.io).